• Skip to primary navigation

 Here are some popular client management platforms:

 I use Practice Better and have been very happy with it.
-It allows me to share documents and messages with clients in real time, and for clients to input accurate food journals directly into the app for review on a regular basis.
+In addition to covering all of my charting and invoicing needs it allows me to share documents and messages with clients in real time, and for clients to input accurate food journals directly into the app for review on a regular basis.
+You can also use Practice Better to easily create and run through programs (including Evergreen!).

 Step 4: Liability Insurance